 Critical Language: includes the Academic and Technical vocabulary, semantics, and discourse which are particular to and necessary for accessing a given discipline.
 EXAMPLE: A student in Language Arts can demonstrate the ability to apply and comprehend critical language through the following statement: "Mark Twain exposes the hypocrisy of slavery through the use of satire."
-A student in can demonstrate the ability to apply and comprehend critical language through the following statement(s): Group research requires compromise, keeping an open mind, and an understanding of perspective to accomplise collaborative goal.
-Academic Vocabulary: Research, evaluate, collaborate, research tools, assumptions, compromise, contributing, reflection, interpret, cite, opinions, data, evaluate, assess, perspective, relevant, bias, prejudice, metacognition Technical Vocabulary: Bibliography, APA, MLA, editing process(es)
+A student in can demonstrate the ability to apply and comprehend critical language through the following statement(s): Group research requires compromise, keeping an open mind, and an understanding of perspective to accomplish to acc Academic Vocabulary: Research, evaluate, collaborate, research tools, assumptions, compromise, contributing, reflection, interpret, cite, opinions, data, evaluate, assess, perspective, relevant, bias, prejudice, metacognition Technical Vocabulary: Bibliography, APA, MLA, editing process(es)

 Unit Description: In this 6-8 week unit, students will research and explore a variety of controversial topics and, through collaboration during the research process, begin to understand how biases and assumptions influence people's perspectives.
 Students will work in collaborative groups throughout the research process and participate in discussions and debates to demonstrate their understanding of how bias and assumptions influence our perspectives on issues and, therefore, influence our arguments.
 The unit will culminate with teams of students participating in debates or mock trials in which they are argue whether a policy, a rule, or a practice is the right thing to do - a "just" or "unjust" action.
 Think: "Fracking on Trial" or "Hormones in Beef Cattle on Trial."
-Teachers may want to identify topics that are relevant in their community or issues about which students would find relevant in their lives heart of the Key Generalization is personal assumptions and biases, so students should have the opportunity to reflect on their own biase assumptions on topics of their own choice in specific disciplines / content areas.
+Considerations: Teachers may want to identify topics that are relevant in their community or issues about which students would find relevant in their lives.
+At the heart of the Key Generalization is personal assumptions and biases, so students should have the opportunity to reflect on their own biases and assumptions on topics of their own choice in specific disciplines / content areas.
 Unit Generalizations Key Generalization: Recognizing personal assumptions and biases through research, discussion, and collaboration assist learners in becoming productive, open-minded citizens.
 The collaborative process can contribute to just forms of communication by generating/respecting different opinions, cultivating individual self-reflection, and promoting group compromise.
-Supporting Generalizations: Sharing ideas in the collaborative process provides a meaningful way to challenge personal opinions through personal reflection and group insight/feedback.
-Utilizing research tools enables learners to conduct organized, cohesive research projects through the use of multiple resources, different
+Supporting Generalizations: Sharing ideas in the collaborative process provides a meaningful way to challenge personal opinions through personal reflection and group Generalizations: insight/feedback.